Port Melbourne

 Educational achievement in Port Melbourne places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Port Melbourne's educational attainment is notably higher than broader benchmarks.
-49.7% of residents aged 15+ hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most prevalent at 31.5%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.8%).
+Port Melbourne has a notably high level of educational attainment among its residents aged 15 and above.
+49.7% hold university qualifications, surpassing the national average of 30.4% and the Victorian average of 33.4%.
+The area's educational advantage is evident in the types of qualifications held: bachelor degrees lead at 31.5%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.8%).
 Vocational pathways account for 23.5% of qualifications, with advanced diplomas making up 11.7% and certificates 11.8%.

-Educational participation is high, with 25.1% of residents currently enrolled in formal education.
-This includes 7.8% in primary, 6.1% in secondary, and 5.5% in tertiary education.
-Port Melbourne's three schools have a combined enrollment of 827 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1108.
-The educational mix includes one primary, one secondary, and one K-12 school.
-School places per 100 residents (4.9) fall below the regional average (9.6), indicating some students may attend schools in adjacent areas.
+Educational participation in Port Melbourne is high, with 25.1% of residents currently enrolled in formal education.
+This includes 7.8% in primary education, 6.1% in secondary education, and 5.5% pursuing tertiary education.
+The area has three schools with a combined enrollment reaching 827 students as of the latest data.
+Port Melbourne demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1108.
+The educational mix includes one primary school, one secondary school, and one K-12 school.
+School places per 100 residents (4.9) fall below the regional average (9.6), suggesting some students may attend schools in adjacent areas.
+Note: For schools with 'n/a' for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education